Daver067/cleaning-site/README.md

 # This is hosted on NETLIFY

+note to self
+To re-publish, check the package.json, a couple scripts in there do it for ya! npm run build, and then npm run deploy should do it for ya

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).